 - 5 tin cans in different sizes which nest together

-- Chalk Paint by Annie Sloan OR white primer
+- Chalk Paint by Annie Sloan OR a zero VOC white primer

 - Paint brushes